 And if you believe that diet soda is a good alternative, then you are WRONG.

 So please don’t drink your calories.
 That’s even worse than eating junk food.
-Drink water instead of the habitual soda and you will be thinner and way healthier for it.
+Have water instead of the habitual soda, and you will be thinner and way healthier for it.

 40. Reduce Alcohol Intake

-Therefore, if alcohol is your diet downfall, then you need to eliminate, or, at least, cut on, your alcohol consumption.
+Therefore, if alcohol is your diet downfall, then you need to cut it out, or, at least, have control over your drinking.

 41. Drink More Water